by Paul Hiebert, some minor editing by Howard Culbertson

 (Adapted from Cultural Anthropology.
 Used under the educational "fair use" provision of the U.S. Copyright Acts.)

 Scholars in many disciplines focus their studies on human beings.
-The main differences between the disciplines are not the objects of their study nor even the methods they use.
+The main differences between the disciplines are not the objects of their study or their methods.
 The differences are in the points of view that guide their inquiries.
 Modern atomic physicists, for example, might view a person as a perpetual dance of atomic particles.
-Engineers working with automobile safety are concerned with the effects of mass and inertia on the human body in accidents; and microbiologists see the human being as a mass of corpuscles, cells, and bacterial organisms.
+Engineers working with automobile safety are concerned with the effects of mass and inertia on the human body in accidents while microbiologists see the human being as a mass of corpuscles, cells, and bacterial organisms.

-Most scholarly studies of people have dealt with "modern, civilized humankind" -- those people who have lived in the great literate civilizations of the past four or five millennia.
+Most scholarly studies of people have dealt with "modern, civilized humankind," i.e., -- those people who have lived in the great literate civilizations of the past four or five millennia.
 Within this frame, the focus has been on Western civilization.
-This emphasis can be seen in any catalogue of courses offered in an American college or university.
-There are few courses on the literature of sub-Sahara Africa, the South Sea Islands, or tribal South America.
-China and India have fared little better, even though they have extensive literatures, much of which is available in translation or was originally written in English.
+This emphasis can be seen in the course catalogs of American colleges or universities.
+There are few courses on the literature of sub-Saharan Africa, the South Sea Islands, or tribal South America.
+China and India have fared little better, even though they have had extensive literary output, much of which is available in translation or was originally written in English.

 The study of history has also focused its attention on Western society.
 Until recently, comparatively few courses on the history of black Africa, North America prior to 1492, or preliterate societies were taught in colleges.
 Moreover, the histories that were taught were essentially records of the elite and powerful, with little reference to the common man or woman and to their everyday lives.

 In their search for a comprehensive understanding of humankind, anthropologists emphasize the need to look at the full range of human variety, to study people in all parts of the world, at all times, and at all levels of society.
 Anthropology's hallmark has been gathering data on nonliterate societies, peasants, common people, and others who seldom have been objects of scientific study.